ben9543/snapacademy-assessment/README.md

 - [Live Demo](https://ben9543.github.io/snapacademy-assessment/)
 - [Yelp](https://www.yelp.com/biz/tbaar-cerritos)

-- The task is to
-    1. develop a single-page website for your favorite small business in LA that does not already have its own website and
-    2. deploy it online.
-Please make sure to include a note on your website that it is an unofficial webpage for the small business.

-- If you're experienced with web dev, here are some features we'd like to see.
-Definitely don't try to implement them all!
-Pick 1-3 you're excited about and implement those.
-Again, you are allowed to use a template but we’ll be looking for your contributions beyond the template.

-    - [X] Use of JavaScript
+## Instructions

+- [] A section for “About the Business”
+- [X] A section with images and descriptions of three (3) to four (4) items/services offered by the business
+- [] At least one HTML button linking to a different website
+- [X] A CSS file for styling your website.
+Use this file to change the color palette and fonts for your website; they cannot be the same as the ones from a template if you choose to use one.
+- [X] Use GitHub Pages (or another tool) to publish your website to the world! - MAKE SURE you give us the correct URL/link to visit your website.

+## Optional Implementation

+### HTML features
 - [X] A photo gallery
-    - [X] More advanced styling such as use of flexbox/grid CSS, bootstrap, fonts/typography  background/gradient etc.
+- [X] Navigation menu and multiple pages
+- [] An “overview” section linking to other sections with page anchors

+### CSS features
-    - [X] Use of git commits
+- [X] onHover/onScroll animations
 - [X] A mobile responsive site
-    - [X] onScroll animations
-    - [X] onHover animations
+- [X] More advanced use of flexbox/grid CSS
-    - [X] Navigation menu and multiple pages

-# To Do

-- [X] include a note on your website that it is an unofficial webpage for the small business.
+### JavaScript features
+- [] Display if the business is currently open or closed
+- [X] Hide a part of the page until a button is clicked
+- [X] Add something with a JS library you haven’t used before